Traditionally, apprenticeships were on-the-job training for young people, typically aged 16 to 24.

 The degree apprenticeship takes three years and at the end of the course successful students will be awarded in Professional Policing Practice by our training education partners The University of South Wales.

 Entry requirements vary from force to force.
 Typically a PCSO will be 18 or older, and will have achieved a Level 3 qualification (16 UCAS points) or equivalent and a Level 2 in English and Mathematics (or equivalent) prior to entry.

 The apprenticeship will take around a year and at the end of the course a Level 4 Higher Education Certificate in Community Policing Practice will be awarded by our training education partner the University of South Wales

 It won't cost anything.
 The apprenticeship is funded by the Government and will cover all the costs of your training.

-All apprentices will be paid and there is a job waiting for you at the end of your apprenticeship.
+All apprentices will be paid and for all successful students there is a job waiting for you at the end of your apprenticeship.

 What your employer does

 Your employer is fundamental to your apprenticeship.
 They give you on-thejob training and experience to support your career whilst paying your wage.

 Your employer will also ensure you have a manager there to guide you throughout your apprenticeship.
 All our apprentices are also assigned a oneto-one mentor, who will be available to offer advice when you need it.